KiwiFil and the environment

-Our long-term goal is to use only recycled plastics, and we have launched our first line of 100 % recycled filament made from discarded 3D prints.
+Our long-term goal is to use only recycled plastics, and we currently offering PLA and PETG filament from 100% recycled plastic.
 We are also making filament from virgin (new) PLA, which is a bioplastic made from sugarcane.
 On this page you can read about the environmental impact of our 3D printing filaments.
 Our filament extruder is a re-purposed drinking straw machine, and most of our other equipment is used or re-purposed.
-Our box and spool are locally made from mostly recycled paper, and we are zipping around town to suppliers and retails in an electric car, charged with renewable electricity.
+Our boxes and spools are locally made from mostly recycled paper, and we are zipping around town to suppliers and retails in an electric car, charged with renewable electricity.

 Environmental impact at a glance